-Fiona heard the line click and the dreaded tone of a dead line ring back into her ear sending a chill down her spine.
+Fiona heard the line click and the dreaded tone of a deadline ring back into her ear sending a chill down her spine.
 It could have been a bad connection, but there weren’t any storms in the area.
 It was that eerie feeling when you are coming into close contact with someone who scares you or the racing chest that pounds when you are in danger.
 Fiona’s face was white with fear.

 ‘Who was it, Gammy?
 You okays?’

 His eyes were so sincere and innocent.
-She realized the fear she must be exuding in her body language, checks herself, and hangs of the phone slowly, laying her head on it for a moment.
+She realized the fear she must be exuding in her body language, checks herself, and hangs up the phone slowly, laying her head on it for a moment.
 Her first thought was that Sebastian’s psycho father, Cole, had found them again and that Davina was in immense danger or…dead.
 It’s not that unexpected since she had seen in the movies how witness protection programs are not always protection.
-Witnesses get found all of the time in witness protection, and many end up dying by the hands of the psycho that they’re hiding from in the first place.
+Witnesses get found all of the time in witness protection, and many of them end up dying at the hands of the psycho that they’re hiding from in the first place.

 ‘Everything is going to be fine, Sebastian.
-Gammy is okay, but, if you could grab your jacket, we will take a little ride to clear our heads and grab something special for Mommy when she gets home’
+Gammy is okay, but, if you could grab your jacket, we will take a little ride to clear our heads and grab something special for Mommy when she gets home.’